 - View a map of the stormwater system

 - View the real-time Rain Gage Network

-The City of Springfield has been awarded a $765,000 grant by the Missouri Department of Natural Resources (MDNR) for the South Creek Restoration Project.
+The City of Springfield received a $765,000 grant by the Missouri Department of Natural Resources (MDNR) for the South Creek Restoration Project.
 To get more information about the project and to follow our progress, visit the South Creek Restoration Project page.

 Looking for an opportunity to spend some time outside while making a difference in your community?
 Check out our Adopt-A-Stream program!
-To adopt and care for a stream contact Carrie Lamb at 417-864-1996.
+To adopt a stream contact Carrie Lamb at 417-864-1996.
 Listed below are the streams in need.

 What are volunteers’ responsibilities?